EDR vs MDR: How They Compare and the XDR Connection

 Intelligent alert suppression—which filters out the noise that typically reduces productivity.

-Here are key benefits of XDR:
+Here are the key benefits of XDR:

 Improved analysis—XDR helps you collect the right data and transform it with contextual information.